Romani people in Albania: The Fis

-Roma social order revolves around the ‘’fis’’, a borrowed Albanian word that in the Roma context refers to a “tribe” based on close familial kinship.
+Roma social order revolves around the fis, a borrowed Albanian word that in the Roma context refers to a "tribe" based on close familial kinship.

 Marriage

 It has long been taboo for Roma to marry non-Roma, and indeed the large majority of Roma prefer to marry their group rather than with the other major Roma people.
 Roma marriages were in fact typically done within the same fis, although some members of the youngest generation are now disregarding this custom.

 The virginity of the female before marriage is considered to be of utmost importance, and a marriage may be called off if it is discovered that the female is not in fact a virgin.
 Partly for this reason, girls are typically married young, between the ages of 13 and 15, while males are married between the ages of 16 and 18.
 Although the desires of the teenage spouses are rarely taken into account, if a son says he is in love with a particular Roma girl, his feelings may be considered, although the same is rarely true for girls.
 An unmarried woman who has reached 20 is often thought to be doomed to be left at home unmarried.
 Matchmaking for marriages is typically carried out without the consent of the two spouses, and orchestrated by a matchmaker who is experienced in matchmaking.
-When wishing to make a proposal on behalf of his son, a father customarily goes to the house of the desired wife, and states “we have come to seek a piece of bread”.
+When wishing to make a proposal on behalf of his son, a father customarily goes to the house of the desired wife, and states "we have come to seek a piece of bread".
 Weddings, meanwhile, typically consist of feasts, dancing and music, and take place on Saturday or Sunday.
 They are often not recognized because the spouses are typically below the Albanian legal age of marriage.
 Roma rarely if ever have religious leaders preside over weddings.

 Religion

-The majority of Roma in Albania are Cultural Muslims, having converted during the Ottoman era due to an array of coercive and non-coercive pressures, in particular to escape the high taxes leveled on the non-Muslim population.
-The surrounding ethnic Albanian majority as well as some regional Slavic populations also converted in most areas for similar reasons.
-In the modern era, there has been a trend of conversion of Muslim Roma to evangelical Christianity.
+The majority of Roma in Albania are cultural Muslims, having converted during the Ottoman era.
+A minority of Roma are Christians belonging to the Albanian Orthodox Church.

 The feast of Saint George, celebrated on the sixth of May, is an occasion of paramount importance for Muslim and Christian Roma alike, and Saint George is seen as the symbol of the Roma people.